 AEWA's mission: To undertake coordinated and concerted actions at flyway level for the conservation of migratory waterbirds and their habitats.
-1 Goal of the Strategic Plan 2019-2027: To maintain migratory waterbird species and their populations in a favourable conservation status or to restore them to such a status throughout their flyways.
-2 Purpose of the Strategic Plan 2019-2027: By 2027 the status of AEWA populations 3 is improved,
+Goal of the Strategic Plan 2019-2027: To maintain migratory waterbird species and their populations in a favourable conservation status or to restore them to such a status throughout their flyways.
+Purpose of the Strategic Plan 2019-2027: By 2027 the status of AEWA populations is improved.

-Purpose-level indicators (These six indicators are for use in monitoring the degree to which the overall Purpose of the Strategic Plan is being met.
+Purpose-level indicators (These six indicators with their associated target thresholds are for use in monitoring the degree to which the overall Purpose of the Strategic Plan is being met.
 They are complemented by the target-level indicators listed under each Objective of the Strategic Plan.)
-Explanatory information and current baseline 4 P1.
+Explanatory information and current baseline P1.
 At least 75% of AEWA populations with known trends show a stable or increasing trend.
-Current baseline: 63% n=356 populations P2.
-At least 50% of 'priority' populations (as established in 2018) show a stable or increasing trend.
+Current baseline: 65% (n=432 populations) P2.
+At least 55% of 'priority' populations (as established in 2018) show a stable or increasing trend.
 'Priority' populations are those listed in Table 1 of the AEWA Action Plan and classified as Globally Threatened species (i.e. Critically Endangered, Endangered and Vulnerable) or Near Threatened species on the IUCN Red List of Threatened Species as reported in the most recent summary by BirdLife International, as well as those listed in Table 1, Column A, Categories 2 and 3 that are marked with an asterisk.
-Current baseline: 41% n=75 populations P3.
+Current baseline: 45% (n=80 populations) P3.
 At least 60% of populations with unfavourable conservation status in 2018 show a stable or increasing trend.
 Populations with unfavourable conservation status include those listed in Column A, Categories 1(c), 2 & 3 and Column B, Category 2, in Table 1 of the AEWA Action Plan.
-Current baseline: 50% n=148 populations
+Current baseline: 51% (n=155 populations) P4.
+Percentage of harvested AEWA populations with known trends that show a stable or increasing trend.
+A harvested population is a population that is legally harvested in at least one country within its range.

-1 The Mission reflects Article II.1 of the Agreement text.
-2 The Goal reflects the penultimate paragraph of the preamble to the Agreement text.
+&lt;sup>4 The Mission reflects Article II.1 of the Agreement text.

+&lt;sup>5 The Goal reflects the penultimate paragraph of the preamble to the Agreement text.

-3 'AEWA populations' means those listed in Table 1 of the AEWA Action Plan, Annex 3 to the Agreement.
-4 Baselines quoted were calculated in Dec 2016.
-It is anticipated that these will be updated before the final adoption of the Strategic Plan at AEWA MOP7.
+'AEWA populations' means those listed in Table 1 of the AEWA Action Plan, Annex 3 to the Agreement.